ccp4/dimple/index.md

 ## How it works ##

-You provide the data (merged mtz) and Apo model (pdb) and tell the pipeline where it should dump the results:
+You provide the reflection data (merged mtz) and Apo model (pdb) and tell the pipeline where it should dump the results:

     $ dimple my.mtz apo.pdb output-dir